microsoft/aksworkshop/_entries/02-02 challenge2.md

 sectionid: apidb
 sectionclass: h2
 parent-id: upandrunning
-title: Deploy the order capture API and DB
+title: Deploy the Order Capture API and MongoDB
 ---

 You need to deploy the order capture API.
 This requires an external endpoint and